-- The "W" prefix is not included on the part marking. - Only the 2nd letter is used for the part marking; WSON package type ZP & ZE are not used for the part marking. - 3.
-Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please contact Winbond for details.
+- 1. The "W" prefix and the Temperature designator "I" are not included on the part marking. - Standard bulk shipments are in Tube (shape E).
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 3.
+For shipments with special order options, please contact Winbond. - 4. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - For DTR, QPI supporting, please refer to W25Q256JV DTR datasheet